Impeachment inquiry in the United States: Presidential

+Six presidents of the United States have formally faced impeachment inquiries: James Buchanan, Andrew Johnson, Richard Nixon, Bill Clinton, Donald Trump, prior to his first impeachment (his second, which followed the January 6, 2021, Capitol riot, was not preceded by an inquiry)., and Joe Biden.

-Five presidents of the United States have formally faced impeachment inquiries, and House votes were held against launching impeachment inquiries into an additional two presidents.
+Unsuccessful House votes were also held against launching impeachment inquiries into an additional two presidents, Thomas Jefferson and John Tyler.

+Failed effort to launch an inquiry into Thomas Jefferson

 On January 25, 1809, Representative Josiah Quincy III (a member of the Federalist Party) introduced resolutions which would launch an impeachment inquiry into lame duck President Thomas Jefferson, alleged that his keeping of Benjamin Lincoln in the federal office of the Port of Boston's customs collector despite Lincoln's own protests that he was too old and too weak to continue with his job had been a "high misdemeanor" on Jefferson's part.
 The resolution received immediate bipartisan resistance, and was defeated by a vote of 117–1.

+Failed effort to launch an inquiry into John Tyler

 In June 1842, the House voted 100–80 to accept the report of a committee headed by former president John Quincy Adams, which implied that President John Tyler should be impeached due to his use of his veto.
 On July 10, 1842, Representative John Botts, who opposed Tyler despite also being a member the same party Tyler had up until recently been a member of (the Whig Party), introduced a resolution that levied a number of charges regarding Tyler's use of his veto power, and would create a nine-member committee to run an impeachment inquiry.
 The resolution, however, was defeated in a 127–83 vote on January 10, 1843.

+James Buchanan

 In 1860, the House created the United States House Select Committee to Investigate Alleged Corruptions in Government (also known as the "Covode Committee" after its chairman, Representative John Covode), to run an impeachment inquiry investigating President James Buchanan on suspicion of bribery and other allegations.
 After about a year of hearings, the committee concluded that Buchanan's actions did not merit impeachment.

+Andrew Johnson

-On January 7, 1867, the House voted to approve a resolution by James Mitchell Ashley which launched the first impeachment inquiry against Andrew Johnson.
+On January 7, 1867, the House voted to approve a resolution by James Mitchell Ashley which launched the first impeachment inquiry into Andrew Johnson.
 This inquiry was run by the House Committee on the Judiciary.
 The inquiry initially ended in a June 3, 1867, vote by the committee to recommend against forwarding articles of impeachment to the full House. however, on November 25, 1867, the House Committee on the Judiciary, which had not previously forwarded the result of its inquiry to the full House, reversed their previous decision, and voted 5–4 to recommend impeachment proceedings.
 In a December 7, 1867, vote, the full House rejected this report's recommendation by a 108–57 vote.